 Caldwell County Prop A

-Prop A for Caldwell County is a $150 million bond election for improvements to roads, bridges and highways and the "levying of a tax to pay the principal of and interest on" the bonds.
+Prop A for Caldwell County was a $150 million bond election for improvements to roads, bridges and highways and the "levying of a tax to pay the principal of and interest on" the bonds.

 Williamson County ESD No. 3 Prop A

-Prop A for Williamson County ESD No. 8 asks voters to approve or reject adopting an up to 2% sales and use tax, bringing the total tax rate to 8.25%.
+Prop A for Williamson County ESD No. 8 asked voters to approve or reject adopting an up to 2% sales and use tax, bringing the total tax rate to 8.25%.
 The tax would apply to all goods purchased in ESD 8 and at online retailers.

 The ESD said the sales tax revenue would help it maintain and enhance its emergency services through its partnership with the Georgetown Fire Department, including supporting the construction of new fire stations and the purchase of emergency equipment.